-If powersaving is enabled, and it's active, the openSPOT3 consumes much less power.
-Powersaving is active if the standby status LED sequence is blinking in a much longer interval.
-The openSPOT3 can only enter powersaving state if the web interface is not open and there are no ongoing calls.
+If powersaving is enabled, and it's active, the openSPOT2 consumes much less power.
+Powersaving is active if the standby LED sequence is blinking in a much lower interval.
+The openSPOT2 can only enter powersaving state if the web interface is not open and there are no ongoing calls.

-Enabling powersaving reduces LED brightness, and enables the Wi-Fi interface to enter power save mode if no important communication is ongoing.
-The built-in LLMNR and MDNS servers may not function properly in this mode, so opening the web interface by entering the openSPOT3's hostname into the browser (example: http://openspot3.local) may not work reliably.
-The recommended method is to use SharkRF Link to open the web interface.
+Enabling powersaving reduces the LED's brightness, turns off the USB serial console feature, and puts the Wi-Fi interface into power save mode.
+The built-in LLMNR and MDNS servers may not function properly in this mode, so opening the web interface by entering the openSPOT2's hostname into the browser (example: http://openspot2.local) may not work reliably.
+Use SharkRF Link to open the web interface.